 Steve and Kate Camp

-Perfect for the camper that needs a flexible schedule (pick a day, a week or a month) AND has a wide range of interests.
+Typically this is perfect for the camper that needs a flexible schedule (pick a day, a week or a month), but for this year only, they are requesting campers book a week-long camp.
+But, they still appeal to a wide range of interests.
 S&K really lets kids just be kids.
 Your camper can sing, bake, sew, make a movie, dance or even code their own computer game in one of the several studios scattered throughout.
 Want to get outside?
 Jump in on a constant game of hockey, basketball or soccer likely happening all day long.
 Need some fuel?
 They have an in-house chef making globally-inspired street foods.
 Sounds amazing — can parents sign up?

-Locations in Lakeview, Lincoln Park & West Loop
+Locations in Lincoln Park & West Loop (Lincoln Park location currently on a waitlist)

 The Chicago Fire Soccer Club is hosting summer camps at various Chicagoland locations, making their camps convenient no matter where you live.
 These camps offer mini soccer fans the opportunity to learn from professional and experienced staff, regardless of their soccer ability.